 Extended Vacations and Winters Away

-If you will be gone for an extended period of time, contact the Utility Office with a forwarding address to avoid delays in receiving your utility bills, the Postal Service does not forward utility bills.
+If you will be gone for an extended period of time, contact the Utility Office with a forwarding address to ensure there are no delays in receiving your utility bill.
+Please note that the Postal Service does not forward utility bills at the City's request.